Bombus crotchii: Conservation

-A petition was submitted by the Xerces society, Defenders of Wildlife, and the Center for Food Safety to the California Fish and Game Commission in October 2018 to list Crotch's bumblebee and three others as endangered under the California Endangered Species Act.
-The petition provides probably the most up to date figures on the status of Crotch's bumblebee: "Current range size relative to historic range (EOO): 74.67% (25.33% decline), persistence in current range relative to historic occupancy: 20.48% (79.52% decline), current relative abundance compared to historic relative abundance: 2.32% (97.68% decline), average decline: 67.51%".
+A petition was submitted by the Xerces society, Defenders of Wildlife, and the Center for Food Safety to the California Fish and Game Commission in October 2018 to list Crotch's bumble bee and three others as endangered under the California Endangered Species Act.
+The petition provides probably the most up to date figures on the status of Crotch's bumble bee: "Current range size relative to historic range (EOO): 74.67% (25.33% decline), persistence in current range relative to historic occupancy: 20.48% (79.52% decline), current relative abundance compared to historic relative abundance: 2.32% (97.68% decline), average decline: 67.51%".

 The California Department of Fish and Wildlife evaluated this petition in a report for The California Fish and Game Commission completed in April 2019.
-In regard to Crotch's bumblebee, the report states that: "In completing its Petition Evaluation, the Department has determined the Petition provides sufficient scientific information to indicate the petitioned action may be warranted.
+In regard to Crotch's bumble bee, the report states that: "In completing its Petition Evaluation, the Department has determined the Petition provides sufficient scientific information to indicate the petitioned action may be warranted.
 Therefore, the Department recommends the Commission accept the Petition for further consideration under CESA".

-On June 12, 2019 the California Fish and Game Commission voted to add the four bumblebees, including Crotch's bumblebee, to the list of protected species under the California Endangered Species Act.
+On June 12, 2019 the California Fish and Game Commission voted to add the four bumble bees, including Crotch's bumble bee, as Candidate Endangered species under the California Endangered Species Act.
 A subsequent legal challenge of the CESA's definition of a fish as "a wild fish, mollusk, crustacean, invertebrate, amphibian, or part, spawn, or ovum of any of those animals" was eventually overruled, because the explicit intent was for all invertebrates (therefore including insects) to be qualified for protection under this legal definition.
-This is an important step because there are no presently formal protections in place for Crotch's bumblebee species despite its well-characterized decline.
+This is an important step because there are no other formal protections in place for Crotch's bumblebee despite its decline.